 *Grantees with projects that require extensive research support, in-country travel, study materials, or equipment should explore additional funding from other sources to supplement the Fulbright funding.

 Over 1500 awards to U.S. students annually .
 Different numbers of grants allotted to each host country.
 Funds most expenses associated with tenure abroad (round-trip transportation, maintenance for the academic year, book and research allowances, health insurance, full or partial tuition (if enrolled at a university), language or orientation courses (where appropriate).

 Documents, Deadlines, and Submission Instructions

 Letters of Recommendation: It is a good idea to share with your recommenders a draft of your application.
-Please be sure to read, and then share with each recommender, the guidance from FAO that provides instructions for what to include in the letter.
+Please be sure to read, and then share with each recommender, the guidance from UFO that provides instructions for what to include in the letter.
 This letter is posted below.

 You should not have access to your letters of recommendation.
 Your recommenders will need to submit their letters of recommendation with a different online submission form (contact us for the link to send them).
-If they need to submit with a different method or have any difficulty, they should contact FAO staff.
+If they need to submit with a different method or have any difficulty, they should contact UFO staff.

 Fulbright Program NC State campus review meeting dates (required for a full CCE form):

 Applicants can check the 2021-22 Fulbright Interview Scheduler sent out by Courtney Hughes to see their interview date and Zoom link.